 Its larger 90 series and 60 series cars are to be built on SPA, and it will soon launch a global range of smaller 40 series cars on CMA.
 All of these cars will have electrified versions.
 The 1m electrified car target is a cumulative total.

-Full details of Volvo Cars’ new electrified car pledge can be seen by following the link below.
+Full details of Volvo Cars’ new electrified car pledge can be found in the Volvo Cars Sustainability Report 2015 (PDF).

 The new electrified car pledge forms part of a wide ranging review of Volvo’s strategic sustainability programme announced today that contains several new commitments that place sustainability at the centre of its future business operations.

 The new commitment has been christened ‘omtanke’, which is a Swedish word that means ‘consideration’ or ‘caring’.

 Among the commitments being made by Volvo Cars are that it will impose climate neutral operations by 2025, have 35 per cent of its leading positions held by women by 2020, move further towards its vision that by 2020 no one will be killed or seriously injured in a new Volvo and work with international partners to promote sustainability.

 “Sustainability is nothing new or something that sits outside our operations, it is something that forms an integral part of everything we do.
 It is simply our way of operating,” said Mr Samuelsson.
 “This new sustainability commitment reflects Volvo Cars’ fundamental belief that we must also grow responsibly.”